networktocode/jdiff/README.md

 post_value = check.get_value(bgp_post_change, bgp_jmspath_exp)
 ```

-Every check type expect different type of arguments.
-For example, in case of check type `tolerance` we would also need to pass `tolerance` argument; `parameters` expect only a dictionary...
+Every check type expects different types of arguments.
+For example; check type, `tolerance` needs a `tolerance` argument; `parameters` expect only a dictionary.

 Now that we have pre and post data, we just need to compare them with `evaluate` method which will return our evaluation result.